ianrichard/common-chatbot-starter-project/README.md

 # Contributing to Underlying common-chatbot-ui Framework

 - Clone [common-chatbot-ui](https://github.com/ianrichard/common-chatbot-ui) as a sibling project to this one (i.e. common-chatbot-ui and common-chatbot-ui-starter-project are right next to each other on your local file system)
-- `cd common-chatbot-ui`, `npm install`, `npm link`
+- `cd common-chatbot-ui`, `npm install`
-- `cd ../common-chatbot-ui-starter-project`, `npm link common-chatbot-ui`
-- When you run `npm run dev` in this project, Babel has a watcher into the underlying repo and transpiles it vs you having to do it on the underlying repo
+- When you run `npm run dev` in this project, Babel has a watcher into the underlying repo and transpiles it vs you having to run anything on the other repo.
+You don't need to do NPM linking.
+This project has a watcher for a sibling project and if it does, it transpiles the code and copies it into the node_modules for you.
 - Once you've done awesome stuff, do a pull request in [common-chatbot-ui](https://github.com/ianrichard/common-chatbot-ui)

 # Alternative Hosting Solutions